 About Us

-RAMA is a migrant justice collective that advocates for Latin American and Caribbean migrant farm workers in the unceded Syilx and Secwepemc territories of the Okanagan Valley.
-We work to build radically inclusive and more socially just communities by engaging in political advocacy, accompaniment, direct support work, public awareness campaigns, and the documentation of workers’ conditions and experiences.
+RAMA is a migrant justice collective that advocates for Latin American and Caribbean migrant farm workers, and all other migrant workers with precarious status in the unceded Syilx and Secwepemc territories of the Okanagan Valley.
+We work to build inclusive and more socially just communities by engaging in political advocacy, accompaniment, direct support work, public awareness campaigns, and the documentation of workers’ conditions and experiences.
 We are a volunteer-run, not-for-profit group.

 We recognize that our organizing takes place within the unceded traditional territories of the Sylix and Secwepemc peoples.